ZhangLabTongji/ZhangLabTongji.github.io/README.md

 ## Publications
 The publications page is located at `pages/publications.md`.
 To add new publications, please add new list item on the top, and add the `year_journal_topic.pdf` file in `resources/publications/`.

-## Software
-The news page is located at `pages/software.md`.
-To add new software, please add new list items on the top.

 ## Positions
 The positions page is located at `pages/positions.md`.
 To adjust positions, please modify the file.